-The HGO project area also overlies three of the richest mineralised regional shear zones in the Eastern Goldfields - Boulder-Lefroy, Zuleika and Speedway.
-The Boulder Lefroy controls the Golden Mile deposit of Kalgoorlie (60Mozs) and the St Ives gold camp (14Mozs).
-The newly discovered Invincible deposit (1.3Mozs) found in 2012 is controlled by the poorly explored Speedway shear, while the Zuleika is associated with the Kundana and Mt Marion (1.2Mozs) deposits to the north.
-In the last 20 years, the Project area has delivered significant discoveries - Trident in 2004 (1Mozs) and the Polar Bear deposits, including Baloo, in 2015.
+The HGO area also overlies three of the richest mineralised regional shear zones in the Eastern Goldfields - Boulder-Lefroy, Zuleika and Speedway.
+The Boulder Lefroy controls the Golden Mile deposit of Kalgoorlie (60 Moz mined) and the St Ives gold camp (16 Moz mined).
+The Invincible deposit which underpins the St Ives Operation is controlled by the poorly explored Speedway shear, while the Zuleika is associated with the Kundana and Mount Marion deposits to the north.

+In the last 20 years, the Project area has delivered significant discoveries - Trident in 2004 (1Mozs) and the Pola Bear deposits, including Baloo, in 2015.
 Trident was discovered testing down plunge extensions to a known deposit (Poseidon Sth) while Baloo was discovered by S2 using reconnaissance aircore, highlighting the potential for early stage exploration to still deliver new discoveries in a "mature" goldfield.
 The area of the Baloo discovery remains relatively unexplored due to it being largely concealed by the shallow salt lake sediments.

-The Project has a large number of prospects at various stages of progress to deliver a resource.
-The exploration team at HGO has used a milestone based system to rank and target these prospects.
+HGO has a large number of prospects at various stages of progress to deliver a new resource.
+The Exploration team at HGO has used a milestone-based system to rank and target these prospects.
 Very little greenfields exploration has occurred in recent years with drilling focusing on upgrading existing resources.